About Vintage Vera's

 WHO IS VERA

 She's not a persona.
 She’s not a character someone invented.
 She's the version of yourself you become when you stop apologizing for taking up space.
-She's what happens when a woman stops for a second, wipes away her tears, dusts off her slacks, then turns around and builds her own future.
+She's what happens when a woman stops for a second, wipes away her tears, dusts herself off, then turns around and builds her own future.

 THE SOUL BEHIND THE BRAND